justin2004/weblog/train_trees/README.md

 As a unix shell command that might look like: `∊ some_file | ⌽`.

+So while reading a 2 train sub-tree, you need to start at the right tine first as it logically happens first.

 Evalaute this `(⌽∊) (1 2) (3 4)` on [tryapl.org](https://tryapl.org/) to get a sense for 2 trains.

+### 3 Trains

 Next we have the 3 train (a fork) `┌─┼─┐`.